Method for detector description transformation to Unity and application in BESIII: Application in BESIII

-Although at this stage, the BESIII detector has been automatically built in Unity, it is not well displayed in the scene.
-Since GDML does not save the visualization attributes, all detector units are still set with the default visualization attributes in Unity.
-All that the users can see in the scene is a box, which is the top world volume in definition of the GDML detector description.
+Although at this stage the BESIII detector has been automatically built in Unity, it is still not well displayed in the scene.
+Because GDML does not save visualization attributes, all the detector units are still set with the default visualization attributes in Unity.
+The only object that users can see in the scene is a box, which is the top world volume in the definition of the GDML detector description.

-A set of scripts need to be developed to set color, transparency, reflectivity and texture of material for the detector units.
-The top world volume and the virtual mother volumes need to be set invisible, to allow the inner detector units to show up.
-Another advantage of the automatic conversion is that the name of each detector unit is kept during the process of transformation, so that the scripts can set the visualization attributes according to the name of each detector unit.
+A set of scripts must be developed to set the color, transparency, reflectivity, and texture of the material for the detector units.
+The top world volume and virtual mother volumes need to be set invisible to allow the inner detector units to appear.
+Another advantage of automatic conversion is that the name of each detector unit is maintained during the process of transformation so that the scripts can set the visualization attributes according to the name of each detector unit.

-Fig.~\ref{fig:SubDetectorUnity} shows the display of the four BESIII sub-detectors in Unity.
-The corresponding display parameters of the materials have been updated to obtain a better display effect.
-The display attributes in Unity are set to be consistent with those in BesVis, but with more vivid and rich visualization effects that ROOT does not support.
-A display of the full BESIII detector in Unity is shown in Fig.~\ref{fig:BESinUnity}.
+Fig.~\ref{fig:SubDetectorUnity} shows the display of the four BESIII subdetectors in Unity.
+The corresponding display parameters of the materials were updated to obtain a better display effect.
+The display attributes in Unity were set to be consistent with those in BesVis, but with more vivid and richer visualization effects than those supported by ROOT.
+The full BESIII detector in Unity is shown in Fig. ~\ref{fig:BESinUnity}.